 Planning your retirement income is very tricky – your client may have no idea how long they will be around for or how long their retirement income needs to last.
 That's where our calculator can help.

 Using the tool

 This calculator helps give an indication of the chances of living to certain ages.
-It's based on UK Pensions Industry Data* and your own assessment of your general health.
+It's based on UK Life Insurance and Pensions Industry Data* and your own assessment of your general health.

 You may want to explain to your client that:

 Excellent health - you're feeling pretty good and you can't remember the last time you went to the doctors!
 Your height and weight are fine, and you don’t take any tablets for any longer-term health conditions.